 A: Our PADI IDC programmes are taught in their entirety by Platinum Course Director Richard Reardon.
 Richard has been teaching IDCs since 2004, and has successfully conducted many IDCs over this time.
 When booking an IDC you should take the time to find out who will be running the programme, but also who will actually be conducting the training.
 You should look to complete an IDC that is taught by a Course Director with lots of experience.
-Sometimes people book an IDC and when they arrive they find that they are actually being taught by a less experienced IDC Staff Instructor while the Course Director is off playing golf.
-Some dive centres promote their courses with the name of a respected and experienced Course Director, but there is actually a much less experienced Course Director conducting the presentations and the experienced Course Director you expected to be teaching you is nowhere to be seen.
+Sometimes people book an IDC and when they arrive they find that they are actually being taught by a less experienced IDC Staff Instructor while the Course Director is only present on the first and last days.
+Some dive centres promote their courses with the name of a respected and experienced Course Director, but there is actually a much less experienced Course Director conducting the presentations, and the experienced Course Director you expected to be teaching you is nowhere to be seen.
 Not at Go Pro In Paradise and All 4 Diving.
 We guarantee all sections of our award-winning IDC programmes will be taught by a Platinum PADI Course Director with years of experience and knowledge.
 Also it is worth checking that the CD is a Platinum Course Director if that is what is being advertised.
 You can check this information in the 2nd quarter Undersea Journal each year - downloadable from the PADI Pro's site.

 Q: Is the Course Director very experienced ?

 A: Experience can be measured in different ways.
 Time is a factor, but you need to know more than just how long ago someone became certified as an Instructor or a Course Director.
 It’s good to have experience in different dive conditions and locations – if your Instructor has taught in currents and/or cold water, they can give you many more tips on adapting teaching techniques than an Instructor who has only worked in places like Koh Tao where the diving is very easy – warm, no current, good visibility.
 Some Course Directors have been certified for many years, but only teach two or three courses a year.
 A Course Director who teaches an IDC every month will be more up-to-date and ‘match fit’ to teach you a great IDC.
 Our Platinum Course Director, Richard Reardon, has been teaching diving full time since 2002 – he has taught and guided in cold water (New Zealand, Bali), strong currents (Palau, Nusa Penida, Pulau Weh) low visibility (Cambodia, New Zealand), big dive centres with large classes (Koh Tao, Cairns, Sharm-El-Sheikh, Malapascua, Phuket), small 'boutique' centres with the personal touch (Koh Lanta, Taba), rustic backpacker-oriented centres (Pulau Weh, Koh Phi Phi), and on liveaboards (Palau, Philippines, Thailand) – and has vast experience handling different, difficult and unpredictable situations and conditions.
 A Course Director with such high experience will be able to answer your questions and tailor the answers to suit you and the location where you intend to teach - this is very important and can help make your first course much more relaxed for both you and your students.
-Since becoming a Course Director in 2011, he has also taught an IDC almost every month, also in different locations, and has issued over 1800 Instructor-level certifications, and over 3000 PADI certifications in total.
+Since becoming a Course Director in 2011, Richard has also taught an IDC almost every month, also in different locations, and has issued over 2000 Instructor-level certifications, and over 3500 PADI certifications in total.

 Q: What are the facilities like at your dive centre ?

 A: All our professional-level PADI training is conducted in conjunction with All 4 Diving, in Phuket Thailand.
 All 4 Diving is a PADI Career Development Centre – the highest rating a training facility can acquire.
-We have a comfortable air-conditioned IDC classroom and a 4m deep on-site training pool.
+We have a comfortable air-conditioned dedicated IDC classroom and a 4m deep on-site training pool.
 It is important to select a dive centre with good facilities – some dive centres don’t have their own pool and time you could spend underwater improving is instead spent travelling, and you won't have unlimited access to that pool to practise any skills at the end of the day.
 Also important is the depth – some dive centres use hotel swimming pools, and often these pools are not deep enough for certain skills, like hovering.
 You should ask about these considerations when choosing where to take your PADI Divemaster or IDC training.